exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 ## 1. Allow the weighing machine to have a precision

-- You should add a `get`-only property.
+- You need to add a [get-only property][stackoverflow.com-get-only-properties] to store the precision in.
-- The `get`-only property can be intialised from the constructor.
+- You can initialize the `get`-only property from the constructor (and only from the constructor).

 ## 2. Allow the weight to be set on the weighing machine